-1. RISK ASSESSMENT
+3. RISK ASSESSMENT

-- 1.1 When an employee notifies their line manager that she is pregnant, a specific risk assessment must be carried out to ascertain any risks posed to the health and safety of the expectant mother in the workplace. - 1.2 These risks must include not just those to the mother but also those risks to the unborn child or a child of an employee who is breastfeeding. - 1.3 As a guide, the possible hazards to be considered during the risk assessment process could include:
+- 3.1 When an employee notifies her line manager that she is pregnant, a specific risk assessment must be carried out to ascertain any risks posed to her health and safety in the workplace. - 3.2 These risks must include not just those to the mother, but also those risks to the unborn child or a child of an employee who is breastfeeding. - 3.3 As a guide, the possible issues to be considered during the risk assessment process could include:

-'Physical risks'
+Physical risks:

-- movement and posture
+- movement and posture;

-- manual handling
+- manual handling;

-- shocks and vibration
+- shocks and vibration;

-- noise
+- noise;

-- radiation (ionising and non-ionising)
+- radiation (ionising and non-ionising).

-'Biological agents'
+Biological agents: